xwmx/nb/README.md

         width="450">
 </p>

-Bookmarks are Markdown notes containing information about the bookmarked page.
+Bookmarks are Markdown files containing structured information from the bookmarked page.

 To create a new bookmark pass a URL as the first argument to `nb`: